-Studies show that encouraging wellness and self-care among this population is more effective than simply treating illness.
+Studies show that encouraging wellness and self-care is more effective than simply treating illness.
 A model of prevention and self-care can improve health and bring down health care costs for the most vulnerable members of our society: the elderly, the homeless, the mentally ill and the poor.

 The new Nurse-Managed Wellness Program at VNASC, which is partially funded by a generous grant from the Community Foundation of Eastern Connecticut’s Women and Girls’ Fund, does just that.
 This year we expanded our blood pressure screenings in some locations to become full-service Nurse-Managed Wellness Clinics.
-This means that in addition to regular screening activities, VNASC nurses, together with UConn nursing students, provide interventions and self-care activities for older adults that promote well and independent lifestyles.
+This means that in addition to regular screening activities, VNASC nurses provide interventions and self-care activities for older adults that promote well and independent lifestyles.